amcpherson/ijson/README.rst

 ``asyncio`` support
 -------------------

-In python 3.5+ all of the methods above work also on file-like asynchronous objects, so they can be iterated asynchronously.
+All of the methods above
+work also on file-like asynchronous objects, so they can be iterated asynchronously.
 In other words, something like this: